 They weld pieces of coloured glass into circles of bangles.
 Their eyes are more adjusted to the dark than to the light outside.
 That is why they often end up losing their eyesight before they become adults.

 Glass blowing, welding, and soldering pieces of glass are all health hazards.
 Even the dust from polishing the glass of bangles adversely affects the eyes and even adults go blind.
-Thus, the surroundings, prevailing conditions, and the type of job involved-all prove risky to the health of the workers.
+Thus, the surroundings, prevailing conditions, and the type of job involved all prove risky to the health of the workers.

 Ques: Why should child labour be eliminated and how?

-Answer: Child labour should be eliminated because the children employed at a tender age as domestic servants, dish-washers at road-side dhabas, and in hazardous industries making glass bangles, biris, crackers, etc. lose the charm of the spring of their life.
+Answer: Child labour should be eliminated because the children employed at a tender age as domestic servants, dish-washers at roadside dhabas, and in hazardous industries making glass bangles, birds, crackers, etc. lose the charm of the spring of their life.
 Their childhood is stolen.
 Burdened by the responsibility of work, they become adults too soon.
 Most of them are undernourished, ill-fed, uneducated, and poor.
 They have stunted growth.

 Child labor can be eliminated only through concerted efforts on the part of government agencies, NGOs (Non-Government Organisations), cooperative societies, and political leaders.
 Mere passing of the law will not help.
 Laws should be enacted faithfully.
 The children thrown out of work should be rehabilitated and given proper food, clothes, education, and pocket money.
 Their feelings, thoughts, and emotions should be respected.
 Let them enjoy the sunshine and fresh air.